Kitahiroshima, Hiroshima: Climate

-Kitahiroshima has a humid subtropical climate (Köppen climate classification Cfa) characterized by cool to mild winters and hot, humid summers.
+Kitahiroshima has a humid subtropical climate (Köppen climate classification Cfa) characterized by cold winters and hot, humid summers.
 The average annual temperature in Kitahiroshima is 12.0 C. The average annual rainfall is 1852.7 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 24.1 C, and lowest in January, at around 0.6 C. The highest temperature ever recorded in Kitahiroshima was 36.2 C on 15 July 2018; the coldest temperature ever recorded was -18.1 C on 28 February 1981.

 Demographics

 Per Japanese census data, the population of Kitahiroshima in 2020 is 17,763 people.
 Kitahiroshima has been conducting censuses since 1920.